 A shelf or cupboard in the laundry room should also be a standard feature.
 Having an organized laundry room with a space for your cleaning aids, ironing board and other items helps you stay organized in this area from day one.
 Ensure any cupboard shelving is high enough to contain those large laundry products.

 Know the space that you’re moving into.
 Many clients that we’ve worked with haven’t allowed for smaller bedrooms, and when they put their huge king-size bed with their large headboard and the rest of the matching furniture in there it just doesn’t fit.
 This leads to an unorganized and cluttered room.

-Work with your home organizer and builder to make the rooms that are important to you larger with better storage for all your clothing items.
+Work with your home organizer and home addition contractor to make the rooms that are important to you larger with better storage for all your clothing items.
 Add to a walk in closet by reducing the size of a guest room.
 Add a pantry to the kitchen by eliminating a closet.
 Think about the space you need and what’s important to you.
 It will be too late during the final inspection tour or when you have moved in.

 ClutterBGone, home organizers have an eye for space and can help you get organized before or after your move.
 For your mess SOS contact us to learn more about how we can assist you with your new home organization.